Articles

 Does your marketing team know who their ICP is?
 Is your marketing team at a place where they can effectively position you in market?

-Lopes shares, “I think less about the maturity of the sales team and more about if the marketing team is at the right place to support the partnership.”
-Lopes believes the best partners are agnostic, leaving the opportunity in the hands of the marketing team to “clearly communicate the ICP, go-to-market strategy, pricing, brand communications, and more.”
+Lopes puts it this way: “I think less about the maturity of the sales team and more about if the marketing team is at the right place to support the partnership.”
+Lopes believes the opportunity lies with the marketing team to “clearly communicate the ICP, go-to-market strategy, pricing, brand communications, and more.”

 Scalable solutions